 So what African countries need first is to develop industrial farming, automating production, and diversify their exports by adding value and making greater use of technology and skills.

-Even if we do not share these conclusions, we can all agree that AfCFTA can only support industrialisation only if properly implemented.
+Even if we do not share these conclusions, we can all agree that AfCFTA can support industrialisation only if properly implemented.
 In this regard, as observed by Woolfrey and Byiers (2019), the experience of Regional Economic communities (RECs) in Africa – most of which have established functioning free trade areas or customs unions – is not encouraging.

 Today are still many the cases where the member states of RECs, after the ratification of such agreements, do not participate, violate them or fail to honour specific commitments.
 In other words, there is gap between agreement and implementation that has hampered trade growth in Africa so far and undermined the transformative potential of intra-regional trade.
 In order to avoid the same error, it is necessary to avoid this implementation gap in the AfCFTA operalization.
 Both African States and RECs should play a proactive role both in implementing the AfCFTA provisions and should strive to complement the efforts conducted at continental level with interventions aimed to improve trade-related infrastructure and address non-tariff barriers, including inefficient customs practices, as observed by the International Monetary Fund, that in the Regional Economic Outlook Sub-Saharan Africa Recovery Amid Elevated Uncertainty (April 2019), suggests that addressing infrastructure needs and non-tariff barriers could have a much bigger impact on intra-African trade than tariff liberalisation under the AfCFTA.